IdanZiv97/pStrings/README.md

 Each choice from the user can result in two outcomes: invoking a proper function from pstring.s or a default case which will print the prompt 'invalid option!'

 # pstring.s
-Assembly implementation of the functions declared in pstring.h
+Assembly implementation of the functions declared in pstring.h file